tonitomaatti/MatrixCalc/Documentation/Definition.md

   - For square matrices: det(AB) = det(A) det(B)  (Johdatus lineaarialgebraan, Osa I, Lause 11.13.)
   - The determinant of a triangular matrix is the product of its diagonal entries (Lause 11.11.3.)

-- Final data structures to be determined when I'm more familiar with the algorithms.
-First implementation likely uses int[][] type tables.
-At least in the case of addition and substraction, the algorithms simply iterate through successive entries.
+- As a data structure, the program uses double[][] table for matrices.
+No other complex structures are needed for the algorithms.

 ### Sources: